White close button

 Does migrating to a new platform mean that you lose all the valuable information from your previous inbox?

 With Hiver, that is not a concern.
-It lets you import all your old emails from say, [email protected] into the shared inbox.
+It lets you import all your old emails from, say, support@ into the shared inbox.
 You can now have all your historical information at your fingertips.

 Email 2.0 is not a pipe dream

-Every team with more than one person handling an inbox – right from customer support, sales, operations to human resources, deserves a robust team management system in place.
+Every team with more than one person handling an inbox – right from customer support, sales, and operations to human resources – deserves a robust team management system in place.

-It’s 2022.
-Teams deserve better than having to put in concentrated effort to collaborate and get things done.
-Let’s leave the effort bit to Google Groups.
+It’s 2024.
+Teams deserve better than having to put in a concentrated effort to collaborate and get things done.

 Try out Hiver